 Daily at 11:30 a.m. and 1:30 p.m.

 Tickets are $8 for adults and $4 for children, in addition to garden admission.
 Children age 3 and under are not allowed.
 All children are required to be secured in their own seat.
-Purchase tickets at Keepsakes at least 10 minutes before tour time.
+Purchase tickets at the Wall Lowcountry Center at least 10 minutes before tour time.
 Excursions last approximately 1.5 hours.